V-MalM/web-scraping/README.md

 ### NASA Mars News

 * Scraped the [Mars News Site](https://redplanetscience.com/) and collected the latest News Title and Paragraph Text.
 Stored the text to variables.
-Also scraped the date of the article which is ofcourse, the current date.
+Also scraped the date of the article.

 <details>
 <summary><strong>Click to see an example!</strong></summary>